mozaik-association/mozaik/docs/Contacts Module.md

 Members in good standing will receive:

-- An email with link to pay online.
+- An email with a link to pay online.
 - A letter with a structured communication to pay.

 !!!info